AppInstalleriOSGH/Circlefy/README.md

 ## How Does It Work?

 1. **Platform Detection**:
    iOS detects the platform of the app's executable from the Mach-O file.
 Depending on the platform identifier, the system alters the app icon's appearance.
+However, apps designed for visionOS or macOS would typically crash on iOS devices due to incompatibility.
    - **visionOS (Platform 11)**: Icons appear circular.
    - **macOS (Platform 1)**: Icons bypass iOS's icon masking entirely, enabling custom shapes without any restrictions, similar to macOS behavior.

 2. **The Fix**:
-   Circlefy modifies the **executable file** of the `.ipa` to include two FAT slices:
+   Circlefy modifies the **executable file** of the app to include two FAT slices:
    - The **first slice** is a placeholder binary for either the visionOS or macOS platform, depending on the desired icon effect.
    - The **second slice** is the original app binary.